 13.Cincinnati Bengals:Levonta Taylor, CB, Florida State

 The Bengals will have to replace Adam Jones before long, and they prioritize drafting cornerbacks early.
-Here's a corner who could be a nice fit as a nickel next to Dre Kirkpatrick.
+Here's a corner who could be a nice fit as a nickelback next to Dre Kirkpatrick.

-Taylor has 11 tackles with two passes broken up in 2017.
+Taylor has 17 tackles with three passes broken up and two interceptions in 2017.
 Sources have told me that Taylor has been an impressive player in their practice and tape study of Florida State as a cover corner.
 They think he could fit as a talented NFL nickelback with ball skills.
 Taylor (5-9, 170) needs to get bigger, but he has a few years to do that.

 14.Tampa Bay Buccaneers:Joe Jackson, DE, Miami

 The Buccaneers could use multiple upgrades at defensive end.
-If they draft two base ends, they could rotate them with Noah Spence to give them a shot at a more steady pass rush.
+If they draft two base ends, they could rotate them with Noah Spence to give the defense a shot at a more steady pass rush.
 That is assuming Spence starts producing in 2018.

 Jackson is a dangerous edge defender for Miami with a nose for the quarterback.
 He has excellent speed off the edge to go along with length and size.
 At 6-foot-5, 258 pounds, Jackson could grow into a solid base end in a 4-3 defense.
-In 2017, he has 43 tackles with nine for a loss and 4.5 sacks.
+In 2017, he has 55 tackles with 11.5 for a loss, 6.5 sacks, two passes batted, and one forced fumble.
 He was impressive in his play against Notre Dame left tackle Mike McGlinchey, a future first-round pick and starting tackle in the NFL.
 As a freshman, Jackson made 8.5 sacks.

 The Saints get their eventual replacement for Drew Brees.

 I had Stidham in my 2018 NFL Mock Draft, but given his lack of experience, he could easily decided to return to Auburn for 2018.
-Stidham has completed 66 percent of his passes in 2017 for 2,210 yards with 14 touchdowns and three interceptions.
+Stidham has completed 67 percent of his passes in 2017 for 2,827 yards with 17 touchdowns and four interceptions.
 Team sources have said that Stidham (6-3, 210) has a lot of ability and that they are eager to see him develop.
 They think Stidham has the upside to be a special player.
 He has shown improvement in his accuracy and decision-making over the course of the 2017 season.

 Stidham flashed as a freshman at Baylor, completing 69 percent of his passes for 1,265 yards with 12 touchdowns and two interceptions.
 His freshman season was ended early because of injury, but he flashed serious ability with arm strength, athleticism and accuracy.
 After the scandal that claimed the job of Art Briles, Stidham eventually landed at Auburn following a stint attending community college for a year.